 What education, certificates, or training do most martial arts instructors have?

-Are there any legal requirements or licenses one must hold to teach martial arts?
+Are there any legal requirements or licenses I must hold to teach martial arts?

 Do I need to be connected with a martial arts association?

-Are there any online alternatives to becoming a certified martial arts instructor?
+Are there any online options for becoming a certified martial arts instructor?